ibm-cloud-docs/databases-for-mysql/howto-getting-connection-strings.md

 ### The MySQL Section

-The "postgres" section contains information that is suited to applications that make connections to MySQL.
+The "mysql" section contains information that is suited to applications that make connections to `mysql`.

 Field Name|Index|Description
 ----------|-----|-----------